rhit-keeleya/ECE434-Workspace/project/README.md

 # Start in daemon (background) mode and release terminal.
 daemon off
 ```
 I found that using daemon mode led to permission issues when configuring Motion to automatically launch as a service.
-Your mileage may very, but I would suggest leaving it off to begin with.
+Your mileage may vary, but I would suggest leaving it off to begin with.
 ```
 # Target directory for pictures, snapshots and movies
 target_dir /tmp/motion/footage